Sounds like a whisper.

 I adored the sounds of the words and I enjoyed learning.
 At secondary school I was, to be fair, generally mediocre at the grammar and indeed only actually began to make friends with conjugating after moving here in September last year.
-But I perfected my accent and frankly I was waiting for the call to star in the remake of 80s sitcom ‘Allo ‘Allo.
-I listened to Jane Birkin breathing her way through Je t’aime and wanted to BE her.
+But I perfected my accent and frankly I was waiting for the call to star in the remake of ‘Les Enfants de Paradis’, France’s 1943 answer to ‘Gone With The Wind’.
+I listened to Jane Birkin breathing her way through Je T’aime Moi Non Plus and wanted to be her.

 Adulthood and a cheese business that took me back and forth to Paris to the gastronomic chaos that is Rungis Market.
 Ad hoc travels to Provence, Normandy, The Auvergne in search of the perfect morceau to bear triumphantly back to Berkshire in the overstuffed boot of our car and present to our customers who would sigh in ecstasy and run home to devour their new best friend with gusto and self-congratulatory glee that they had found this ‘maaaarvlus little place’ which sold all things French-Cheese without their having to bother at all with la manche.

 I have lived in Italy and speak decent Italian, I learned Russian for six years at school but for me French is candied grace and refinement.
 If it were a scent it would be captured in a bottle made of a glass so fragile that you would think it was a bubble.
-Even in Cantal where we live.
-THAT Cantal recently described as le trou (the hole) by a friend in Grenoble … repeat after me. – Non, il est pas le trou!
-It isn’t.
-Fact.
-But that is not what we are talking about here and despite being innately discursive I am determined to stay en piste for this moment.
-No. Say Grenoble.
+Even in Cantal where we live which forms part of the Auvergne region (now wed to Rhône-Alpes as one of the super-regions created during the panda-like François Hollande’s administration and where the accent is renowned as being the hardest to understand in France.
+Even for native French speakers.
+Say Grenoble.
 Gren.
 Oble.
 Now say it with a French accent (it is after all French).
 Can you hear the chicly swallowed G?
 The way the ble whispers away at the end?
 That’s French.
 I speak it comme une vache espagnole but I hear it fluently.
 And it is music in my ears.

 PS: My title is taken from a song by the brilliant Tracy Chapman.
 She was Talkin’ Bout a Revolution – something else the French do rather well ….